 15. STARGAZING FOR REAL

 Can you believe that some people have gone their entire lives without seeing the celestial heavens?
 And those who have seen the stars, haven’t truly seen them?
 Nevada is home to some of the last true dark skies in America, and are SO dark that they’re referred to as an endangered RESOURCE.
-The charming community of Fallon isn’t dishing out a ton of light pollution to begin with—stargazing is beyond doable in town.
+The charming community of isn’t dishing out a ton of light pollution to begin with—stargazing is beyond doable in town.
 But, if you jump in the car and drive into the Nevada desert for a mere 20 minutes, this is the type of total darkness we’re talking about.
-This is real life, and it went down at Sand Mountain.
+This is real life, and all went down just an hour from Reno. #NVRoadTrip